 - Add scraps or diced pieces of onion, carrot, celery, rosemary, thyme, oregano, bay leaf, garlic, salt and pepper for extra flavor.
 This step is completely optional and best done for a normal batch of broth when you don’t need to fish out reusuable material for “endless” batches

 - I prefer to skip the veg and use a variety of mineral rich salts instead, they are just enough for me

-- Want to make a crock-pot version instead?
+- Want to make a Slow Cooker Beef Bone Broth instead?
 No problem!

 - If you’re just not ready to make your own, buy organic, shelf-stable broth from Kettle and Fire and sit on this information for a little longer until you’re feeling inspired